JoshuaKGoldberg/Goldblog/content/blog/configuring-eslint-prettier-and-typescript-together/index.md

 // Unexpected await of a non-Promise (non-"Thenable") value.
 ```

+Type-aware lint rules with typescript-eslint are, to my knowledge, the most powerful lint rules you can get for JavaScript/TypeScript projects today.
+I'd highly recommend using them!

 ## Putting it All Together

 Let's recap how the tools all interact: